We provide a platform for research, education and outreach in the Swedish arctic. We are based at the world class Abisko Scientific Research Station.

-Our aim is to provide a platform for researchers that integrate cutting-edge knowledge in ecology and biogeochemistry to better understand both current and past processes in Arctic and Subarctic ecosystems and to predict future ecosystem changes.
-The environment provides outstanding opportunities for research from small-scale process-level to large catchment and landscape-scale studies in both terrestrial and aquatic environments.
-The platform includes modern laboratory, classroom and conference facilities, instruments, technical capacity, long-term environmental and meteorlogical monitoring data (1913 to present), and an amazing environment to conduct your research.
+Our aim is to provide a platform for researchers that integrate cutting-edge knowledge in ecology and biogeochemistry to better understand both current and past processes in arctic, subarctic, and alpine ecosystems and to predict future ecosystem changes.
+The environment provides outstanding opportunities for research from small-scale process-level to large catchment and landscape-scale studies in both terrestrial and aquatic environments in an amazing environment.

 |Infrastructure type||Research station|